vanessa15/flexiexam/README.md

+--- Clone the GIT REPOSITORY - Import into Eclipse as Existing Project ---

+--- After Creating the solution either Fork the repository or email us ---

+--- Email Michelle : michelle.ison@flexisourceit.com.au and Jireh.Legaspi@flexisourceit.com.au ---

- Define a function LookAndSay as follows
+Define a function "LookAndSay" as follows
  Read off the digits of the input counting the number of digits in groups of the same digit.

  Ex.